Two-step estimation of latent trait models: Introduction

-Two-step estimation is a general idea, and one of the points that we want to make in this paper is that it can in principle be applied to any latent variable models.
-However, there may be differences in performance of the estimates, ease of implementation or other points to consider when it is used for different broad types of models.
-In the literature so far, two-step estimation has accordingly been described for specific types of models.
+Two-step estimation is a general idea, and one of the points that we want to emphasise is that it can in principle be applied to any latent variable models.
+However, there may be differences in performance of the estimates, ease of implementation, or other points to consider when it is used for different broad classes of models.
+In the literature so far, two-step estimation has accordingly been described separately for different types of models.
 It was proposed for latent class analysis, that is for models where both the latent variables and their indicators are categorical, by \cite{bandeenrocheetal97}, \cite{xue+bandeen-roche02} and \cite{bakk-kuha}, and has since been extended to further versions of them (e.g.\ multilevel latent class analysis in \citealt{dimarietal23}).
 For structural equation models (SEMs), where the latent variables and indicators are both continuous, the idea was introduced already by \citeauthor{burt73} (\citeyear{burt73}, \citeyear{burt76}), but detailed exploration of it is much more recent.
-In particular, \cite{rosseel+loh22} proposed a general two-step approach for SEMs, with the title of ``structural-after-measurement'' (SAM) estimation.
-They describe two (usually equivalent) forms of it: ``local SAM'' which summarises the first step in the form of the estimated means and covariance matrix of the variables in the structural model, and ``global'' SAM which is analogous to the implementation that we describe in this paper for latent trait models (the moment-based ``local'' approach is not really applicable to them).
-A method for SEMs is also proposed by \cite{levy23}, using Bayesian (MCMC) estimation for both steps.
+In particular, \cite{rosseel+loh24} proposed a general two-step approach for SEMs, with the title of ``structural-after-measurement'' (SAM) estimation.
+They describe two (usually equivalent) forms of it: ``local SAM'' which summarises the first step in the form of the estimated means and covariance matrix of the variables in the structural model, and ``global'' SAM which is analogous to the approach that we describe in this paper for latent trait models.
+A method for SEMs is also proposed by \cite{levy23}, using Bayesian (MCMC) estimation for both steps, and \cite{levy+mcneish25} extended it to the kinds of models with categorical indicators that we will also consider here.
 Another closely related paper is \cite{skrondal+kuha12}, who use two-step estimation to correct for covariate measurement error in regression models.
-Two-step methods for these classes of models are now also being implemented in general-purpose software for latent variable modelling, in Latent Gold for latent class analysis \citep{vermunt+magidson21B} and the R package \emph{lavaan} for SAM \citep{rosseel12, rosseel+loh22}.
+Two-step methods for these classes of models are now also being implemented in general-purpose software for latent variable modelling, in Latent Gold for latent class analysis \citep{vermunt+magidson21B} and in the R package \emph{lavaan} for SAM \citep{rosseel12, rosseel+loh24}.
+A comprehensive recent review of two-step and other stepwise methods is given by \cite{vermunt25}.